Connect devices securely to AWS VPC without using public Internet

 - fully scalable and managed AWS service

-The secure connection is associated with a specific VPC - for example when hosting an own MQTT server or utilzing a VM for remote access.
-When only ASW IoT is intended to be used - a seperate guide is provided in the AWS IoT Core setup page.
+The secure connection is associated with a specific VPC - for example when hosting an own MQTT server or utilizing a VM for remote access.
+When only ASW IoT is intended to be used - a separate guide is provided in the AWS IoT Core setup page.

-- In the EMnify platform, navigate to the tech settings page.
-In the CloudConnect panel, click + Create:
+- In the EMnify platform, navigate to the Integrations page.
+In the Secure Connections panel, click Add Secure Connections:

 - Select Transit Gateway as the attachment type: